AcademySoftwareFoundation/rez/docs/source/package_definition.rst

 at runtime.
 For example, a C++ package may build against any version of ``boost-1``, but may then need to link to the specific minor version that it was built against, say ``boost-1.55``.

-You can describe this in your package's :attr:`pkgdef.requires` attribute (or any of the related attributes, such as :attr:`~pkgdef.build_requires`) by using wildcards as shown here:
+You can describe this in your package's :attr:`requires` attribute (or any of the related attributes, such as :attr:`build_requires`) by using wildcards as shown here:

 .. code-block:: python